Frequently Asked Questions

 What is the relationship between my salonette and Salonette, the non-profit entity operating this website?

-We are here to facilitate your conversations by connecting you with topics, materials, speakers, and opportunities to engage with other salonettes across the country.
-But other than that, you are your own social group.
+We are here to facilitate your community conversations by connecting you with topics, materials, speakers, and opportunities to engage with other salonettes in your town and across the country.
+But, you are your own thing.
 Your salonette is legally distinct from the non-profit and the non-profit exercises no control over how your salonette operates, what you discuss, and who you invite to your events.

 I'd be happy to attend one of these — can you help connect me with a host in my area?